marcm07/THT-Submission/README.md

-# HyperionDev Freelance Code Reviewer Take-Home Test - THT-Submission: Marc Marais
+# HyperionDev Freelance Code Reviewer Take-Home Test - THT-Submission

 ### Section A: Code Review
 Can be found in the relevant folder